BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

    1. Cross Stack - different lifecycles, import and export
    2. Nested Stack - same lifecycle, reusable components
    3. StackSet - a master stack in the administrator account, controls stacks in multiple regions, accounts.
+9. "If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds." - **If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.**

 <cloud>CoPilot</cloud> manages ECS applications, while <cloud>Beanstalk</cloud> manages instance-based applications.
 </details>